Ermelindo Salazar: Political and civic life

-On 27 April 1884 he was elected as a delegate to the Cadiz Cortes.
-On 28 November 1917, Salazar y Schuck was appointed to the Board of Directors of the Port of Ponce.
-From two months (May to 10 July 1887), he filled the mayoral post between the resignation of mayor Ramón Elices Montes and the arrival of Fernando Diez de Ulzurrún y Somellera, who was appointed mayor by the Central Provincial Government.
+On 27 April 1884, he was elected as a delegate to the Cadiz Cortes.
+On 28 November 1917, Salazar Schuck was appointed to the Board of Directors of the Port of Ponce.
+For two months (May to 10 July 1887), he filled the mayoral post between the resignation of mayor Ramón Elices Montes and the arrival of Fernando Diez de Ulzurrún y Somellera, who was appointed mayor by the Central Provincial Government.